potidev/react-vulpix-pack/README.md

 3. Configure `tailwind.config.js`.
 Here's what ours tailwind.config.js file looks like: [tailwind.config.js file](tailwind.config.js).

 4. Add the following to your `globals.css` file: [global.css file](src/styles/css/globals.css).
-You can learn more about using CSS variables for [theming in the theming section of ShadcnUI](https://ui.shadcn.com/docs/theming).
+You can learn more about using CSS variables for [theming in the theming section of shadcn ui doc](https://ui.shadcn.com/docs/theming).

 5. In the original shadcn-ui documentation, there are other steps that are not necessary when using the vulpix pack.
 That's it.